-(iii) Two limber holes each not exceeding 280 mm2 in area may be made in each bulkhead.
-Drain holes, if any, through the bulkhead at 1794 mm ± 15 mm from the aft face of the transom, (station 2) shall not exceed two in number and each shall be of not more than 20 mm diameter and shall be closed while racing.
+Drain holes from the forward buoyancy compartment to the cockpit through the bulkhead at station 2 (±15mm) shall not exceed two in number, and each shall be of not more than 20mm in diameter and shall be closed while racing.
+There shall not be more than two drain holes into the aft buoyancy tank.
+They shall be made through the bulkhead at station 1 (±15mm) and shall each be of not more than 20mm in diameter and shall be closed while racing.
 The mast compartment shall drain into the cockpit through a tube of diameter not less than 10 mm and not more than 20 mm.